 We paid the first two quarterly dividends on our common stock in a combination of cash and additional shares of common stock.
 We issued approximately 8,044,969 shares of common stock in these dividends.
-On August 4, 2009, we announced that our third quarterly dividend of 2009 of \$0.60 per share of common stock would be payable on September 18, 2009 in a combination of cash and shares of common stock, and the cash component of the total dividend will not exceed 20% in the aggregate of such dividend.
+On August 4, 2009, we announced that our third quarterly dividend of 2009 of \$0.60 per share of common stock would be payable on September 18, 2009 in a combination of cash and shares of common stock to stockholders of record on August 17, 2009, with the cash component limited to 20% of the aggregate dividend paid.
+Based on stockholder elections, the third quarterly dividend will consist of approximately \$33.7 million in cash and approximately 2.0 million shares of common stock.